mlava/better-tasks/README.md

 - Quick snooze actions, completion toggles, and links back to the originating blocks.
 - Background refreshes whenever task attributes change so pills and dashboard stay in sync.
 - A floating panel you can drag anywhere within the Roam window.
 The position is remembered, so place it where it works best for your workflow.
+- Optional full-page mode that expands to fill Roam’s main content area; in full-page mode filters move into a persistent left sidebar (collapsible groups, hide/show, and resizable width).
 - A subtle ⋯ menu beside each task’s pills that lets you add or remove repeat/start/defer/due attributes (or edit them) without leaving the dashboard.
 - Optional metadata chips (project, waiting-for, context, priority, energy) with filters plus add/remove buttons that mirror the inline pill behaviour.
 - A quick-add input at the top: type a task and hit **OK** or Enter to create it (uses AI parsing when enabled, otherwise the manual Better Task flow with scheduling).